Wēishan Tipped Tea

 1. Is the stronger the aroma of Wēishan Tipped Tea, the better?

 While fragrance is important in Wēishan Tipped Tea, it's not always true that the stronger the aroma, the better.
 The key is to look at the type of aroma and its purity.
 For example, the smoky aroma should be fragrant and intense, with a mellow, sweet, and refreshing taste.
 However, this scent isn't always strong; floral teas tend to have a lighter, more subtle aroma that is generally better than the clear or smoky types.
 When choosing Wēishan Tipped Tea, it's also important to consider mouthfeel, aftertaste, and tenderness.
-For example, the aroma of White Dew tea is strong, but its mouthfeel and aftertaste are not as good as those of .
+For example, the aroma of White Dew tea is strong, but its mouthfeel and aftertaste are not as good as those of spring tea.
 Similarly, young bud teas may have a lighter aroma but are generally purer, making them better than teas made from one bud and one leaf.

 2. Is the younger the buds of Wēishan Tipped Tea, the better?